 |Propagation||By seed or cuttings|

 |Pests||Sawfly larvae, scale, web moth (webbing caterpillar).
 Also susceptible to fungal diseases like root rot, stem disease, powdery mildew, and leaf spot.|

 Types Of Bottle Brush Tree

-As I mentioned above, there’s around 50 different species of bottle brush trees, and some confusion in the naming.
+As I mentioned above, there are around 50 different species of bottle brush trees and some confusion in the naming.
 I can’t cover them all today, but let’s go over a few of the best-known melaleucas and callistemons!

 ‘Melaleuca brachyandra’, ‘Callistemon brachyandrus’, ‘Mallee Bottlebrush’, ‘Prickly Bottlebrush’, ‘Scarlet Bottlebrush’

 Sharp-tipped leaves are the origin for the “prickly” name for this plant, and it definitely fits.
 Up to 2″ in length, these pointy leaves require the use of gloves to prune, but the flower stalks more than make up for the trouble.

 Those flowers are actually clusters of 7-36 small flowers with extremely long stamens.
 The stamens are bright scarlet in color with yellowish-green tips, giving them a distinctly dual-colored look.